 })

-Stream 3: Community Posts — For users who’ve been assigned to community clusters (through graph analysis), posts from others in the same community.
+Community posts — For users assigned to community clusters through graph analysis, posts from others in the same community.
 A way to discover people you might want to follow, based on the structure of the social graph rather than explicit choices.

 Scoring with time decay